 Withdrawal from a course.
-Since withdrawal from a course affects a student's academic progress, the Assistant Dean for Academic Affairs and the faculty will review such actions.
-Withdrawal from a course requires the approval of the Assistant Dean for Academic Affairs and must be submitted on the appropriate form, which may be obtained from the Assistant Dean for Student Affairs and Admissions.
+Since withdrawal from a course affects a student's academic progress, the Associate Dean for Academic Affairs and the faculty will review such actions.
+Withdrawal from a course requires the approval of the Associate Dean for Academic Affairs and must be submitted on the university Drop Request form, which may be accessed in Pipeline.
+The student should also alert the Assistant Dean for Student Affairs if they are considering filing this form.
 A student may withdraw from a course, without receiving a grade, through the third day of the course.
 A student may, with approval, withdraw from a didactic class with a grade of "W" after the third day of the course and on or before the end of the seventh week of the course.
 It is the responsibility of the student to ensure that withdrawals are submitted in a timely manner.
 Any class dropped without official University approval is recorded as a grade of "F" and the failing grade counts in the student's GPA and will subject the student to a return of financial aid.
 A student considering dropping a course should contact the Financial Services office to determine the impact of such a decision.

 Withdrawal, within the time periods outlined above, with a grade of "W" does not affect the grade point average.
 If a student pursues a course beyond the last day for withdrawal, a grade will be recorded for that course and will be computed in the grade point average for that semester.
 If the official withdrawal is not completed within the time limits described, a grade of "F" will be assigned if the student discontinues class attendance and performance.
-After the last day for withdrawal, the grade of "W" can be recorded only in cases of illness or extreme circumstances as determined by the Assistant Dean for Academic Affairs.
+After the last day for withdrawal, the grade of "W" can be recorded only in cases of illness or extreme circumstances as determined by the Assistant Dean for Student Affairs in consultation with the Associate Dean for Academic Affairs.
 For information regarding the course withdrawal procedure as it relates to refund of tuition, refer to the "Refunds" section of this handbook.